 On July 1, 2013, the Technical Regulation of the Customs Union "Food Products Labeling" (TR TS 022/2011) came into effect.
-The document outlines regulations for food products labeling including the requirements for name, ingredients, nutritional contents and value, quantity, date of production, validity, address of manufacturer and importer, presence of genetically modified organisms, etc. Production and circulation of food products in accordance with the pre-existing CU and national requirements of the EAEU Member States was allowed during a transition period, which expired on February 15, 2015.
-For more information please see the GAIN report RSATO1211 Customs Union Technical Regulations on Food Products Labeling.
+The document outlines regulations for food products labeling including the requirements for name, ingredients, nutritional contents and value, quantity, date of production, validity, address of manufacturer and importer, presence of genetically modified organisms, etc. For more information please see the GAIN report RSATO1211 Customs Union Technical Regulations on Food Products Labeling.